 This layered, iterative approach created opportunities for Council and the community to provide input and direction at key milestones throughout the planning process.

 Late 2017 – Mid 2018

 Rediscovering City Centre: Phase 1 investigated the existing context of the CCAP, including analyzing City Centre’s identity and character, and exploring early policy directions that strengthened and reflected City Centre’s identity.

 Shaping the Future of City Centre: Phase 1 findings were synthesized into a draft CCAP containing a proposed land use concept, with associated policies and guidelines on transportation, parks and recreation, environment, utilities and urban design.
 A national planning firm undertook an objective, third-party professional peer review of the Plan which provided a fresh perspective with an understanding of global best practices.
 To support the Plan’s implementation, a Servicing Assessment was also prepared to provide a high level “snapshot” of estimated costs and proposed funding sources for needed servicing requirements.

-City Centre - Coquitlam’s downtown - is made up of retail, office, industrial, cultural, recreational and educational services.
+City Centre - Coquitlam’s downtown - is made up of retail, office, industrial, cultural, recreation and educational services.
 It is an important community gathering place both for the residents and businesses of Coquitlam and the region, and where the Millennium Line Evergreen Extension (Evergreen Line) begins.

-The CCAP update will consider growth in City Centre for the next 25 years and focus on the areas close to the Evergreen Line, also referred to as the Core, Shoulder and Transit Corridor areas identified for City Centre within the TDS (PDF) (City Centre Core, Shoulder and Transit Corridor Map (PDF)).
+The Plan will continue to strengthen City Centre’s role as a hub of activity and concentrate on increasing housing and employment choices close to the Evergreen Line station in areas referred to as the Core, Shoulder and Transit Corridor areas identified for City Centre within the TDS (PDF) (City Centre Core, Shoulder and Transit Corridor Map (PDF)).